SlikNik/-MyWidgetService-CDK/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to MyWidgetService CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a starter project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.